Wesleyan-Media-Project/ad_tone/README.md

 # Wesleyan Media Project - Ad Tone
 Welcome!
+This repository classifies ads by type (contrast, promote, attack) and by ad tone constructed, a more detailed categorization system.

-This repo is a part of the Cross-platform Election Advertising Transparency initiative ([CREATIVE](https://www.creativewmp.com/)) project.
-CREATIVE is a joint infrastructure project of WMP and privacy-tech-lab at Wesleyan University.
-CREATIVE provides cross-platform integration and standardization of political ads collected from Google and Facebook.
+This repo is part of the Cross-platform Election Advertising Transparency Initiative (CREATIVE).
+CREATIVE is a jointly founded infrastructure project by Wesleyan Media Project [(WMP)](https://mediaproject.wesleyan.edu) and [Privacy Tech Lab](https://privacytechlab.org) at Wesleyan University in Connecticut.
+This program is funded by a National Science Foundation [grant](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2235006) to support making WMP’s work and data accessible to anyone.
+CREATIVE aims to provide cross-platform integration and standardization of digital advertising data related to federal elections by scraping or gaining access to digital ads themselves.
+(For more information on the CREATIVE project, click [here](https://www.creativewmp.com/)).
 This repo is part of the Data Classification section.

 The scripts for ad tone mention-based, all require the [candidates dataset](https://github.com/Wesleyan-Media-Project/datasets) to be cloned into the same top-level folder as the ad_tone repo.
 Depending on the specific script being run, other repos are also required, which is discussed in more detail in setup.